-- Identify values, skills, and interests and apply that self knowledge to researching and pursuing job and educational opportunities - Have the tools, skills and materials to prepare them to be a strong candidate when applying for jobs in their chosen field - Demonstrate soft skills and foundational mindsets identified by employers and in research as essential to success on the job
+- Identify values, skills and interests and apply that self-knowledge to researching and pursuing job and educational opportunities. - Have the tools, skills and materials to prepare them to be strong candidates when applying for jobs in their chosen fields. - Demonstrate soft skills and foundational mindsets identified by employers and in research as essential to success on the job.